archetypederedere/hello-world/README.md

 Hey Humans!

-archetypederedere here, I like code in general and still figuring out what I like best (though Ruby on Rails has me most intrigued).
+ferretingcode here, I like code in general and still figuring out what I like best (though Ruby on Rails has me most intrigued).
 I've stroked rabbits on the moon and find them hoppier to Earth rabbits.